 Scope and Contents note This collection contains minutes of the American Young Friends Committee from 1947-1950.
 It is missing minutes 1-15.
 It also contains two types of pamphlets with information about the committee, one with mission information and how to become involved, and the other are a history of the organization.

-Scope and Content note This collection is comprised of the papers of Horace Mather Lippincott, and includes copies of his manuscript essays, clippings, and pamphlets related to Quakerism.
+Overview This collection is comprised of the papers of Horace Mather Lippincott, and includes copies of his manuscript essays, clippings, and pamphlets related to Quakerism.

 Dates: 1924, 1944, 1940-1967, undated

 Overview Lucy T. Shoe Meritt (1906- 2003) was an acclaimed archaeologist, scholar, teacher and editor who received her B.A, M.A, and Ph.D degrees from Bryn Mawr.
 During her life time, Shoe Meritt taught at Mount Holyoke College and the University of Texas at Austin, was a fellow at the American Academy of Rome, and served as the Editor of Publications for the American School of Classical Studies in Athens.
 Additionally, she was a member of the Institute for Advanced Study and the American Institute of...

 Overview This collection is comprised of two folders of the papers of Agnes Tierney, related to her time working with the American Friends Service Committee, especially in Germany.
 The majority of the collection is composed of Tierney's correspondence while in Germany, but the collection also includes pamphlets, notes, and extracts of meeting minutes.